HOW DO WE ARRANGE A WEDDING AT ST NICHOLAS’ OR ST MARY'S CHURCH?

 WHAT ABOUT THE SERVICE?

-We normally use a contemporary form of service and can let you have a copy to look at.
+We normally use a contemporary form of service and can let you have a copy to look at, including options for alternative wording.
+We can also let you have some suggestions about where to look for hymns and music generally, and readings.

 Some couples have a sheet printed with the order of service and hymns on.
 You don’t have to do this, but if you want to, please let us know so that we can help you plan it.
 We can let you have a sample sheet to work from.
-You can usually leave the details until the home interview, but these are some things to think about before then:
+You can usually leave the details until the home interview, but it is useful if you can think about what you would want in advance and whether you want a friend or relative to do a reading.

 We will need to know if you are going to exchange rings, or if the bride only is to have a ring.
 The bride will also need to decide if she is going to promise to ‘obey’ as well as ‘love and cherish’ her husband.

 We have an organist who plays for weddings at St Nicholas’ and a pianist at St Mary’s.
-(St Mary's does not have an organ but its piano can be played on an organ setting).
-It may be helpful for you to speak to the organist or pianist before the day and we can arrange this.
+St Mary’s does not have an organ but its piano can be played on an organ setting.
 If you decide to ask someone else to play at your wedding, you can do so, but you need to tell us as soon as you can.
 If someone else is to play we recommend that they arrange to come in to church before the day to familiarise themselves with the organ/piano or to look at the church layout if they are playing any other instrument.
 St Nicholas’ and St Mary’s also have a singing group available for weddings.

 Although there is a charge for the organist and the singing group, we do encourage you to book at least the organist.
 Music is an integral part of weddings, and the organist not only plays at the beginning and end of the wedding, and for any hymns, but also provides music at other parts of the service such as the signing of the register.
 You may also want to consider booking the singing group to assist with the hymn singing, unless your families and friends are used to singing hymns.
 Couples usually choose up to three hymns—two is the most common.

 If you really do not want to book an organist or pianist, you can have recorded music at your wedding.
-You will need to provide this yourselves and we prefer
+You can either provide this yourselves on a memory stick (we will need to have this in advance to check it on our system) or we may be able to download the music for you ourselves.

 Please be aware that the responsibility for music at your wedding lies with the member of the clergy taking the service: it is up to the minister to decide if your choices are appropriate for the occasion.